SimBioSysLab/Calder/README.md

 ## A.Start from the raw data
 Create the accumulated CSV and delta CSV
 1 Go to directory dataprocess.
 Open dataprep.sh, change TopDataPrep (at the beginning of the file) to {path to the raw data}
 2 chmod +x dataprep.sh
-3 ./dataprep.sh # It may take a long time (e.g. one or two days)to build two csv directory (csv_acc and csv_del)
+3 ./dataprep.sh  Notice, it may take a long time (e.g. one or two days)to build two csv directory (csv_acc and csv_del)

 ## B.Use the existing CSV directory to analysis
 1 Go to directory engine
 2 python main.py